l0wc0ster/blog/jea.md

 ![Image](/img/jea/10.png)

-Thus, we got full access to the files in the system.
+Thus, we got full read access to the files in the system.
 Despite the fact that JEA provides a wonderful opportunity for delegation and differentiation of administrative rights, you need to be careful when creating your own functions =)

 <div id="disqus_thread"></div>
 <script>